moonscreens/intro-example/README.md

 A starter template for 2d canvas based intro screens.
 [MDN has some great resources for learning about the canvas API.](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 # Development
+Before you start, you should have [NodeJS](https://nodejs.org/en/) and NPM installed.
 ```
 npm install
 npm run start